filefoxper/use-agent-reducer/docs/introduction.md

 #### Agent

-`Agent` is a Proxy object, it provides a latest state and methods for changing state.
-You can create an `Agent` object by using api useAgentReducer.
-A class model is always transformed into a instance object first by this api, then to be proxied as an `Agent` object.
+`Agent` is a Proxy object, it provides a newest state and some methods base on the same name methods in its `Model` for changing state.
+You can create an `Agent` object by using api useAgentReducer with a `Model`.

-The state of `Agent` object always keeps equal with its model state.
+The state of `Agent` object always keeps equal with its `Model` state.

 ```typescript
 import {OriginAgent} from 'agent-reducer';